genia-dev/GeniA/media/README.md

 ### Videos playlist

-playlist of videos can be found [here](https://www.youtube.com/playlist?list=PLUv36s1rxlfPYZlwXEv67z5lYrNriZNh7)
+a playlist of videos can be found [here](https://www.youtube.com/playlist?list=PLUv36s1rxlfPYZlwXEv67z5lYrNriZNh7)

 ### GeniA can write code for you, learn it as a new skill and deploy it to a lambda to execute: